 I am a behavioral scientist, teacher, and writer.
-I write the monthly “Behavior & Belief” column for Skeptical Inquirer and personal essays in a variety of places—lately for the Observer, Medium, The Atlantic, The Good Men Project, and Tablet.
-I also blog very sporadically for Psychology Today.
+I am a contributing editor for Skeptical Inquirer magazine, for which I write the “Behavior & Belief” column, both online and in print.
+I have written personal and professional essays in a variety of places, including the Observer, Medium, The Atlantic, The Good Men Project, Tablet, and Time.

-I hold a PhD in psychology and BA and MA degrees in English literature and am a Fellow of the Committee for Skeptical Inquiry.
-The majority of my teaching career was spent at Connecticut College in New London, CT, where I was the Joanne Toor ’50 Professor of Psychology.
-My academic interests are in decision making, behavioral economics, philosophy, behavior analysis, and belief in the paranormal.
+I hold a PhD in psychology and BA and MA degrees in English Literature and am a Fellow of the Association for Psychological Science and the Committee for Skeptical Inquiry.
+The majority of my teaching career was spent at Providence College, the University of Rhode Island, and Connecticut College.
+My academic interests are in decision-making, behavioral economics, philosophy, behavior analysis, and belief in the paranormal.